-20 3 The expert method
+3 The expert method

-Brunetti et al. (2010) working in Italy proposed a heuristic, expert method that exploits landslide and rainfall information for determining the rainfall duration D (in h), and the rainfall mean intensity I (in mmh-1) presumably responsible for the observed landslides.
+Brunetti et al. (2010), working in Italy, proposed a heuristic, expert method that exploits landslide and rainfall information for determining the D (in hours), and the rainfall mean intensity I (in mm h-1) that is presumably responsible for the observed landslides.

-25 The information on the geographical location of the landslide is used to select the rain gauge that likely measured the rainfall responsible for the slope failure (representative rain gauge).
+The information on the geographical location of the landslide is used to select the rain gauge that likely measured the rainfall responsible for the slope failure (representative rain gauge).
 Criteria for selecting the representative rain gauge include (i) its geographical distance from the landslide, (ii) the difference between its elevation and the landslide elevation, and (iii) the general physiographical settings in the areas where the landslide and the rain gauge are located.
-When a representative rain gauge is selected, the method uses the known or inferred time of the landslide to determine the

-- 5 "end time" T_E of the rainfall event responsible for the failure.
-The end time is taken to coincide with the hour, the end of the period of the day (e.g., night, morning, noon, afternoon, evening), or the end of the day when the landslide occurred, depending on the temporal accuracy associated with each landslide information (Brunetti et al., 2010).
-For shallow landslides that failed after the end of the rainfall event (a rare but - 10 possible situation, e.g. Guzzetti et al., 2004), the end time is taken to coincide with the end of the rainfall event.
-The selection of the "start time" T_S of the rainfall event is more difficult, and requires additional selection criteria.
-Rainfall is not necessarily continuous, and consequently it results difficult to separate successive rainfall events.
-A typical rainfall event consists of periods of rain separated by dry periods without rain. - Some of the dry periods are short (in the order of hours), and do not affect the identification of the rainfall event.
+When a representative rain gauge is selected, the method uses the known or inferred time of the landslide to determine the "end time" $T{\rm E}$ of the rainfall event responsible for the failure.
+The end time is taken to coincide with the hour, the end of the period of the day (e.g. night, morning, noon, afternoon, evening), or the end of the day when the landslide occurred, depending on the temporal accuracy associated with each landslide information (Brunetti et al., 2010).
+For shallow landslides that failed after the end of the rainfall event (a rare but possible situation, e.g. Guzzetti et al., 2004), the end time is taken to coincide with the end of the rainfall event.
+The selection of the "start time" (T_S) of the rainfall event is more difficult, and requires additional selection criteria.
+Rainfall is not necessarily continuous, and, consequently, it results in being difficult to separate successive rainfall events.
+A typical rainfall event consists of periods of rain separated by dry periods without rain.
+Some of the dry periods are short (of the order of hours), and do not affect the identification of the rainfall event.
 When the dry periods are long, their effect can be relevant, and the preceding and the following rainfall measurements are considered as distinct rainfall events.
 In the heuristic method, a specific criterion determines the minimum length of the dry period to separate two rainfall events.
-Decision on the length of the - dry period depends primarily on the local climatic conditions.
-Brunetti et al. (2010) considered a two-day (48 h) period without rainfall (dry period) to separate rainfall events during the late spring and summer period (May-September), and a four-day (96 h) period for the other seasons (October-April).
-Peruccacci et al. (2012) adopted the same criteria to identify rainfall events with landslides in the Abruzzo, Marche and Umbria ragiona, control table.
-(2014), working in Colobria, couthern table, used - 25 regions, central Italy.
-Vennari et al. (2014), working in Calabria, southern Italy, used a two-day period without rainfall between April and October, and a four-day period between November and March to separate successive rainfall events.
+Decision on the length of the dry period depends primarily on the local climatic conditions.
+Brunetti et al. (2010) considered a 2-day (48 h) period without rainfall (dry period) to separate rainfall events during the late spring and summer period (May-September), and a 4-day (96 h) period for the other seasons (October-April).
+Peruccacci et al. (2012) adopted the same criteria to identify rainfall events with landslides in the Abruzzo, Marche and Umbria regions, central Italy.
+Vennari et al. (2014), working in Calabria, southern Italy, used a 2-day period without rainfall between April and October, and a 4-day period between November and March to separate successive rainfall events.

-Once the start time T_S and the end time T_E of a rainfall event are identified, the duration of the event is $D = T_E - T_S$ (in h) and the corresponding cumulated event rainfall

-E is the sum of the rainfall fallen in the time interval D (in mm).
-The rainfall mean intensity is I = E/D (in mmh-1).
+Once the T_S and the end time (T_E) of a rainfall event are identified, the duration of the event is $D = T_E - T_S$ (in hours) and the corresponding E is the sum of the rainfall fallen in the time interval D (in millimetres).
+The rainfall mean intensity is I = E / D (in mm h-1).